Navigating the Healthcare Landscape: Enter 2024 Prepared

 As we move into 2024, it’s essential for employers to stay informed, engage with trends in the healthcare industry, and work toward a more efficient, equitable, and responsive system that benefits both employers and employees.

-If you missed The Alliance 2023 Fall Symposium and Annual Meeting or want to revisit the presentations, you can register for the webcast on December 5th to watch the most memorable moments from the live, in-person event.
+If you missed The Alliance 2023 Fall Symposium and Annual Meeting or want to revisit the presentations, you can watch the most memorable moments from the live, in-person event here.